blakej11/blakej11.github.io/projects/turing-clouds/background.md

 the activator, some of each is destroyed, and no color change happens.

 Turing showed that this simple interaction of chemicals should lead to regularly spaced patterns, with the details of the patterns depending on the exact diffusion rates.
-As of 2019, we don't know of any biological system where Turing's model has been conclusively shown to be the source of a pattern, but the model [has been demonstrated to produce patterns](https://www.ncbi.nlm.nih.gov/pubmed/10041855) in an actual chemical system.
+As of 2019, we don't know of any biological system where Turing's model has been conclusively shown to be the source of such a pattern, but the model [has been demonstrated to produce patterns](https://www.ncbi.nlm.nih.gov/pubmed/10041855) in a chemical system.

 ### Jonathan McCabe's multi-scale patterns